erikrios/traffic-light-monitor/README.md

 - View Network Connections.
 - Location.

-The "Run at startup" permission is only used if Auto-Sync feature is enabled and is not utilised otherwise.
-The network access permissions are made use of for downloading content.
-The external storage permission is used to cache article images for viewing offline.

 ## Contributing

 Traffic Light Monitor is a free and open source project developed by Alien Squad (B21-CAP0442 Bangkit Team).
 Any contributions are welcome.
 Here are a few ways you can help: